kubernetes/kubernetes/docs/getting-started-guides/ubuntu-calico.md

 >*You may want to consider checking their status after to ensure everything is running*

+## Install the DNS Addon

+Most Kubernetes deployments will require the DNS addon for service discovery.
+For more on DNS service discovery, check [here](../../cluster/addons/dns/).

+The config repository for this guide comes with manifest files to start the DNS addon.
+To install DNS, do the following on your Master node.

+Replace `<MASTER_IP>` in `calico-kubernetes-ubuntu-demo-master/dns/skydns-rc.yaml` with your Master's IP address.
+Then, create `skydns-rc.yaml` and `skydns-svc.yaml` using `kubectl create -f <FILE>`.

 ## Launch other Services With Calico-Kubernetes

 At this point, you have a fully functioning cluster running on kubernetes with a master and 2 nodes networked with Calico.
 You can now follow any of the [standard documentation](../../examples/) to set up other services on your cluster.